Shaizarashid/BlockChain/Readme.md

 # Basic Blockchain in Go
-This project is a simple implementation of a blockchain in Go, created for educational purposes.
+This project is a simple implementation of a blockchain in Go.
 It demonstrates the fundamental concepts of blockchain technology, including:
 * **Blocks:**  Data structures containing transactions, timestamps, and hashes.
 * **Blockchain:** A chain of blocks linked cryptographically.
 * **Mining:**  A basic Proof-of-Work (PoW) mechanism to add new blocks.